 Protune is GoPro’s umbrella term for some extended expert settings that give you more control over the visual and sound settings.

-With video and photo settings, that includes things like controlling the white balance, limiting the ISO, adjusting the color and sharpness, and exposure compensation.
 The Protune options on the HERO3+ Black also include the ability to record in 24fps, the traditional standard for cinematic footage.

 In terms of Protune, the difference between these models is pretty cut and dried.
 The Black has Protune options, while the Silver doesn’t.